-When my colleague died walking to work one morning, I passed an unexpected sympathy around: ‘When you are dying, you do not know you are dying’.
+When my colleague died walking to work one morning, I passed an unexpected, though probably not universal, sympathy around: ‘When you are dying, you do not know you are dying’.

 For me, it was a very strange thing, this not knowing.
 Perhaps a protective mechanism of the mind.
 Or a physiological consequence of blood being draw to your heart and lungs and away from your brain.

 The tricks, backflips and subterfuges our minds can perform to protect us from reality are astounding.
 Our minds can tell us a limb we have lost is still there.
 They can bury a dangerous memory so deep we may never find it again.
 We can disassociate, placing our minds out of our bodies when our bodies are not safe.
 In the short term, these neurological martial arts save us from the horrors of our lives.
-Like when you are crushed under a tree, like my colleague.
+Like when you are lying crushed under a tree.
 Or in my case, bleeding to death internally.

 The mind has a dexterity for self-protection that mirrors even the most athletic physical act.
 With one chamber of my heart collapsed, and sixty percent of my blood pooled in my abdomen, it never once crossed my mind that I was dying.
 That I was, in fact, moments from death.